 Eat Seasonally

-A huge inspiration for me was the suggestions around creative seasonal grooves.
 I naturally find myself attracted to certain activities and crafts during certain seasons of the year, but after a while they sort of all started to bleed together.
-I found myself feeling guilty for wanting to make flower arrangements in summer instead of finishing up an afghan I had begun last winter.
-Now it was like I had permission to set aside one season’s activities to move onto another, all while knowing that the year would circle around and it would again be time for those creative endeavors that had been placed on pause.
-Not sure what might be a good project for you?
-The Seasonal Living guide includes seasonally inspired recipes and project ideas.
+I found myself feeling guilty for wanting to make flower arrangements in summer instead of finishing up a crochet blanket I had begun last winter.
+It’s okay to set aside one season’s activities to move onto another.
+The year will circle around and it would again be time for those creative endeavors that had been placed on pause.

 Plan Ahead

-The last lesson for each week of the season is planning for the season ahead.
-This was a great opportunity for me to slow down and think about my expectations before just charging ahead willy-nilly and realizing halfway through the next season that I was going to have a lot of unfilled plans.
-This time was super helpful for me to look back on the past 11 weeks and acknowledge all the things I did do, without focusing on the things that happened differently than I expected.
-By giving myself permission to be excited about the small seasonal changes I had made I was motivated to be more in tune seasonally for the upcoming season.
+Planning for the season ahead is a great opportunity to slow down and think about my expectations before just charging ahead willy-nilly.
+Without planning it’s easy to realize halfway through the next season that I am going to have a lot of unfilled plans.
+It can be super helpful for me to look back on the past 11 weeks and acknowledge all the things I did do, without focusing on the things that happened differently than I expected.
+By giving myself permission to be excited about the small seasonal changes I had made, I am more motivated to be more in tune seasonally for the upcoming season.

 Want To Raise Happy Chickens?